-You’re a PADI Divemaster, you’ve logged 100 dives and you’re ready for the next step!
+You’re a PADI Divemaster and you’re ready for the next step: your PADI Instructor training!
 This two-week PADI instructor course will equip you with the skills to pass the PADI Instructor Examination and become a certified PADI Open Water Scuba Instructor (OWSI).
-As an OWSI, you will be rated to teach PADI Open Water Diver, Advanced Open Water, Rescue, Divemaster, Skin Diver, Discover Snorkeling and more.Enroll Now Live Chat Schedule a Call
+This immersive and supportive PADI OWSI course is great for Broadreach alumni – or others interested in becoming a Broadreach instructor.
+As an OWSI, you will be rated to teach PADI Open Water Diver, Advanced Open Water, Rescue, Divemaster, Skin Diver, Discover Snorkeling and more.Enroll Now Live Chat Schedule a Call Call Now

 “The skill and enthusiasm the staff had truly made this experience unforgettable.
 They were very knowledgeable and helpful.
 The extra time and dedication they put into our training made all the difference.
 Wouldn’t have done it anywhere else, and wouldn’t have been the instructor I am today if it wasn’t for them.”
 Victoria, college alumna

 Five physical education credits through the American Council on Education (ACE).

 Course description: This PADI preparatory course is required to be eligible to become a PADI Open Water Scuba Instructor.
 This course helps students understand how to teach PADI courses academically and practically.

 Ready to turn your passion for scuba diving into your career?
 You’ve come to the right place!
 Arrive in St. Martin and head to Simpson Bay, your home for the next couple of weeks.
 Orient yourself and dive straight into the work – learning about the PADI method of teaching and reviewing skills honed while earning your Divemaster.
 After class, there’s always time to head down to the beach or explore the vibrant waterfront with your classmates after a full day of activities.